 \section{Experimental part}

-To test efficiency of the proposed approach, two experiments on Atari game Pong, \cite{atari}, were conducted.
-Performance of the approach was evaluated based on an average accumulated reward per game.
-GAN and CycleGAN were used as baseline methods.
+To test the efficiency of the proposed approach, two experiments on the Atari game Pong, \cite{atari}, were conducted.
+The performance of the approach was evaluated based on an average accumulated reward per game. \ac{GAN} and \ac{CycleGAN} were used as baseline methods.